 As a potent bioflavonoid, quercetin supports the immune system in a dose-dependent manner.
 But when delivered by itself, without the addition of select antioxidants, quercetin can quickly oxidize.
 Oxidized quercetin forms quinones.
 In the presence of protein thiol groups, these quercetin-quinones will form toxic compounds that go on to exert pro-oxidant effects and cause damage throughout the body.

-- N-acetyl cysteine (NAC) supports healthy glutathione status and will shunt quercetin down safer metabolic pathways.
-This stimulates the body to conjugate quercetin-quinones via Phase II detox pathways.
+2. N-acetyl cysteine (NAC) supports healthy glutathione status and will shunt quercetin down safer metabolic pathways.
+This stimulates the body to conjugate quercetin quinones via Phase II detoxification pathways.

-Adapted from Colunga Biancatelli RML, Berrill M, Catravas JD, Marik PE.
+Adapted from: Colunga Biancatelli RML, Berrill M, Catravas JD, Marik PE.
 Quercetin and Vitamin C: An Experimental, Synergistic Therapy for the Prevention and Treatment of SARS-CoV-2 Related Disease (COVID-19).
-Frontiers in Immunology.
+Front Immunol.
 2020;11:1451.

-Dr. Katrina Wilhelm is a board-certified naturopathic physician with a passion for functional medicine.
+Katrina Wilhelm, ND is a board-certified naturopathic physician with a passion for functional medicine.
 With over fifteen years of clinical and industry experience, she has worked with patients and providers alike, educating them on the role that dietary supplements and personalized lifestyle medicine play in creating optimal health.